 Recipe Tips and Notes

 Make-Ahead: The mango salsa stays fresh for 24 hours and gets more flavorful over time.
-Season raw shrimp and refrigerate for up to 24 hours, but cook just before eating for best results.
+Season the raw shrimp and refrigerate for up to 24 hours.
+Cook just before eating for the best results.

-How to Store: Keep each item in air-tight containers in your fridge.
+How to Store: Keep each item in an air-tight container in your fridge.
 Cooked shrimp lasts 2 days, and mango salsa lasts 2-3 days.
-Store the tortillas in a sealed bag at room temp for a week or longer in the fridge.
+Store the tortillas in a sealed bag at room temperature for up to a week, or longer in the fridge.
 Skip storing assembled tacos, which’ll turn soggy from the mango salsa.

-How to Reheat: Warm shrimp in a skillet on medium heat for 1-2 minutes or microwave in 20-second bursts under a damp paper towel.
+How to Reheat: Warm the shrimp in a skillet over medium heat for 1-2 minutes, or microwave in 20-second bursts covered with a damp paper towel.
 Be careful not to overheat, or the shrimp will become rubbery.
 Heat tortillas in a dry skillet (20-30 seconds per side) or wrap them in damp paper towels and microwave for 30-45 seconds.
-Serve mango salsa cold or at room temp after draining excess liquid.
+Serve the mango salsa cold or at room temperature, after draining off any excess liquid.

 Frequently Asked Questions

-Watch for shrimp to turn from gray to pink with red tails and form a loose “C” shape (not a tight “O,” which means they’re overcooked), typically taking 2-3 minutes per side on medium-high heat.
-Make sure to pat the shrimp dry before cooking,g and don’t overcrowd the pan, as this will let them sear rather than steam.
+Watch for shrimp to turn from gray to pink with red tails and form a loose “C” shape (not a tight “O”), which typically takes 2-3 minutes per side on medium-high heat.
+Make sure to pat the shrimp dry before cooking, and avoid overcrowding the pan, as this will allow them to sear rather than steam.

-Serve shrimp tacos with classic sides like black beans, Spanish/Mexican rice, corn salad, grilled guacamole, pickled red onions, or homemade tortilla chips with salsa.
+Serve shrimp tacos with classic sides like black beans, Spanish or Mexican rice, corn salad, grilled guacamole, pickled red onions, or homemade tortilla chips with salsa.
 For drinks, try mangonada margaritas, Mexican beer with lime, or agua fresca.

 More Seafood Recipes To Try